SamuelSchlesinger/space-capitalism/README.md

-# Example Project
+# Space Capitalism

-This is an example multi-package [stack](https://docs.haskellstack.org/en/stable/README/) project, so that I don't have to recreate this every time I want to make a new one.
+This is a game wherein the player is an interplanetary trader.
+They will go from system to system,  planet to planet, perhaps even galaxy to galaxy, and buy and sell goods wherever they go.

+At each planet, they will have to secure the rights to trade and make port.
+Some planets may be cooperative, while others may be resistant.